safaorhan/yelle/README.md

 # yelle
 Deployd backend of project yelle.

+Yelle is a project developed in [Fikrimuhal](http://fikrimuhal.com) Head Quarters.
+It allows the team to control air-conditioning system via slack messages..

 This project is powered by [deployd](http://deployd.com).
 It's a very simple way to create an api for your iot and mobile projects.